nidiatrovao/convert-spread3-windows/README.md

 Run the script by double left-clicking on `RUNConvertSpreaD3.cmd`.
 You may need to give the necessary permission for the script to run successfully.

-The script will produce two new files, `index-new.html` and `main-new.js`.
+The script will generate two new files, `index-new.html` and `main-new.js`.
 Open the former with your browser.
 The original broken files are removed during the script process.

 This is specific for the last version of SpreaD3 `v0.9.7.1rc`.